bernaferrari/FigmaToCode/README.md

 1. **Complex Layouts**: When working with mixed positioning (absolute + auto-layout), the plugin has to make intelligent decisions about how to structure the resulting code.
 It detects parent-child relationships and z-index ordering to produce the most accurate representation.

-2. **Text Styling**: Rich text with multiple styles requires breaking into multiple elements while preserving layout relationships.

-3. **Color Variables**: The plugin detects and processes color variables, allowing for theme-consistent output.
+2. **Color Variables**: The plugin detects and processes color variables, allowing for theme-consistent output.

-4. **Gradients and Effects**: Different frameworks handle gradients and effects in unique ways, requiring specialized conversion logic.
+3. **Gradients and Effects**: Different frameworks handle gradients and effects in unique ways, requiring specialized conversion logic.

 ![Conversion Workflow](assets/examples.png)